brendan-duncan/ugit/README.md

 Experiment writing a git client as an exercize of vibe coding.
 If it's wrong or buggy, blame Claude.
 Use at your own risk.
 Developed as a NodeJS Electron application.

+For interest and my own learning, I have claude record every command I give it to [all-user-commands.txt](all-user-commands.txt)

 ## Building

 * Install [Node.js](https://nodejs.org) if you don't already have it installed.